 - Wash with hot water + baking soda or white vinegar to neutralize odors;

-- Rinse and dry well before reloading the litter.
+- Rinse and dry well before refilling the litter.

 7. Expert tips to go further